Trend Innovations Holding (TRE - GuruFocus.com

-LAS VEGAS, NV, April 12, 2023 (GLOBE NEWSWIRE) -- via NewMediaWire – Trend Innovations Holding Inc. (TREN, Financial) (“TREN” or the “Company”), a company that creates, develops and acquires innovative software technologies providing complex solutions utilizing Artificial Intelligence (AI) as well as providing a host of Information Technology (IT) consulting services, today released additional information regarding its two recent acquisitions, both in multi-billion-dollar markets.
+LAS VEGAS, NV / ACCESSWIRE / April 12, 2023 / Trend Innovations Holding Inc. (OTCQB:TREN) ("TREN" or the "Company") is a company that creates, develops and acquires innovative software technologies providing complex solutions utilizing Artificial Intelligence (AI) as well as providing a host of Information Technology (IT) consulting services, today released additional information regarding its two recent acquisitions, both in multi-billion-dollar markets.

 The Company recently announced that it has acquired two technologies in the AI Machine Learning (Avant!
 AI™ or "Avant") and Digital Artwork (InstantFAME™)sectors.
 The details of the transactions can be found in the 8K that the Company filed on April 3, 2023: https://www.otcmarkets.com/filing/html?id=16536834&guid=d_m-kpd9M-yeJth